vikashask/MEAN-Interview-Question/React/2025/React Fiber.md

 # React Fiber: Simple Explanation

+key features of React Fiber in React.js are:

+Incremental Rendering: Fiber splits rendering work into small units and spreads these over multiple frames.
+This allows React to pause, resume, or cancel work as needed—making UI updates smoother and more responsive, even for large and complex apps.

+Scheduling and Prioritization: React Fiber lets React prioritize higher-importance updates (like animations or user interactions) over lower-importance work (like background data fetching).
+This keeps the app responsive and avoids UI freezes.

+Concurrency Support: Fiber introduces concurrency, enabling React to work on multiple tasks at once, and to schedule or interrupt low-priority updates as required.
+This supports advanced features like Concurrent Mode and Suspense, leading to seamless, interruption-free user experiences.

+Error Boundaries: Fiber enables error boundaries—components that can catch and handle errors in specific parts of the UI, preventing the entire application from crashing.

+Enhanced Flexibility: The underlying tree structure (“fiber nodes”) allows React to keep track of the component tree more efficiently, improving the performance of complex and dynamic UIs.

 ## What is React Fiber?

 React Fiber is a behind-the-scenes update to React that makes apps run smoother and feel faster.
 Think of it as a new engine for React that was introduced in React 16.